fbeltrao/dotnet-observability-sample/scenario2.md

 ## Running this scenario

-In order to run this scenario locally ensure that following requirements are met:
+In order to run this scenario locally ensure the following requirements are met:

 - SQL Server is available at `server=localhost;user id=sa;password=Pass@Word1;`<br/>
 A way to accomplish it is to run as a linux docker container: